Golf's Fundamental Trilogy

 that the subconscious mind has no clear focus, and the ego will be concerned that you'll look bad when things go wrong.
 So the conversation

-starts.
-Even as you learn the fundamental skills, the conscious mind likes to raise questions as to whether these fundamentals are the
+Even as you learn the fundamental skills, the conscious mind likes to raise questions as to whether these fundamentals are the correct ones

-correct ones for you.
+for you.
 "I know, they worked for Jack Nicklaus, but even he said it was "Golf My Way" which meant it was his way.
-So how do I
+So how do I know its right

-know its right for me?
+for me?
 Bobby Jones and Ben Hogan also found their way to play through practice and experimentation.
-So, how am I to know
+So, how am I to know what's right for

 The answers come through practice and awareness.
 By paying attention to what you're doing, you become aware of how the world works.